-\section{Introduction}
+This paper deals with Bruss' odds problem with multiple stopping chances.
+A decision maker observes sequentially a sequence of independent 0/1 (failure/success) random variables with the objective to predict the last success correctly with multiple stopping chances.
+First, we give a non-trivial lower bound of the probability of win (obtaining the last success) for the problem with $m$-stoppings.
+Next, we show that the asymptotic value for each classical secretary problem with multiple stoppings attains our lower bound.
+Finally, we prove a conjecture on the classical secretary problem, which gives a connection between the probability of win and the threshold values of the optimal stopping strategy.

+\section{Introduction.}

-We provide asymptotic lower bounds of probability of ``{\em win}'' ({\it i.e.}, obtaining the last success) for odds problem with multiple stoppings, which has some general setting in optimal stopping theory.
+We discuss asymptotic lower bounds of probability of ``{\em win}'' ({\it i.e.}, obtaining the last success) for odds problem with multiple stoppings, which has some general setting in optimal stopping theory.
 The problem may be stated as follows.

-We observe sequentially a sequence of independent $0/1$ random variables, that is, Bernoulli sequence, $X_1, X_2,\ldots, X_N$, where $N$ is a given positive integer and the distribution is $\Prob [X_i=1]=p_i, \; \Prob [X_i=0]=1-p_i=q_i,\; 0 < p_i < 1$ for each~$i$.
-We say ``{\em success}'' if $X_i=1$ and ``{\em failure}'' if $X_i=0$.
-We want to stop on the last success with multiple stopping chances.
+\begin{quote} Suppose that you know that you will be given a random sequence of zeros and ones; you know how long the sequence will be, say $N$; you know that you will be given the digits one by one; you do not know what the next digit will be zero or one, but you do know the probability that it will be a one.
+You are allowed to claim at most $m$ times, when you see a one, ``the one that I observe now, will be the last one in the sequence.''
+You will {\em win} if your last claim turns out to be indeed the last one. \end{quote}

+The above problem is called an {\em $m$-stopping odds problem}.
+You want to win with maximal probability.
+Of course, we assume $m<< N$, for instance $m = 1$, which is the Bruss' optimal stopping problem, and which is closely related to the classical secretary problem.